-The organisation's counter fraud, bribery and corruption policy does not meet NHSCFA or NHS CFS Wales requirements in relation to channels for reporting suspicions of fraud, bribery and corruption, and it is not in line with the NHSCFA's strategy.
+The organisation's counter fraud, bribery and corruption policy does not meet NHSCFA requirements in relation to channels for reporting suspicions of fraud, bribery and corruption, and it is not in line with the NHSCFA's strategy.

 The policy has not been approved by the organisation at senior management or executive level.